 Settling for ‘good enough’ – in my mind at least – is just not good enough.

-- I love the following quote from Seth’s blog post so much that I printed it out and put it up on the wall in my office at work.
+* I loved the following quote from that same blog post so much that I printed it out and, for several years, displayed it on the wall in my office at work as a reminder.

 In a long distance race, everyone gets tired.
 The winner is the runner who figures out where to put the tired, figures out how to store it away until after the race is over.
 Sure, he’s tired.
 Everyone is.
 That’s not the point.
 The point is to run. – Seth Godin (Fear of Shipping)